alevibhanshu/technical-writing-portfolio/task-manager-user-guide.md

 | Server issue    | “Unable to process request” |

 9) _Notes_

-  1. Ensure all required fields are filled before saving
+  i.
+Ensure all required fields are filled before saving

-  2. Completed tasks can be filtered using the status filter
+  ii.
+Completed tasks can be filtered using the status filter

-  3. Data is saved automatically upon successful submission
+  iii.
+Data is saved automatically upon successful submission